 Press and you can see the photographs of them on the next page.
 I think the covers are lovely and I hope you agree.

 I've written sixteen books altogether.
-Most of my novels are fictional but often revolve around
+Most of my novels are fictional but often revolve

-the Bisto/Children's Book Trust Books of the Decade Award and the Oscar Wilde Society Literary Recognition Award.
+Medal, the Bisto/Children's Book Trust Books of the Decade Award and the Oscar Wilde Society Literary Recognition Award.

 A number of my books, including some in the fox series, have been translated into foreign

-Run for the Hills there will be seven in the fox series, the others being Run with
+Run for the Hills there are seven books in the fox series, the others being Run with

 the Wind, Run to Earth, Run Swift Run Free, Run to the Ark, Run to the Wild Wood and Run for Cover.

 interested in history and in United Nations peacekeeping operations, might like to know that the new updated edition of my

-book on the massacre of nine Irish UN soldiers at Niemba in the Congo has been updated in a new
+book on the massacre of nine Irish UN soldiers at Niemba in the Congo has sold extremely well and is still available.
+The

-including the arrest and trial of several warriors for murder.
+arrest and trial of several warriors for murder.

 edition of The Peacemakers of Niemba has gone into a second print run due to constant demand and can be ordered from